dan-da/hd-wallet-derive/README.md

 As of version 0.3.2, over 300 altcoins are available, 97 with bip44 path information.
 Bitcoin Cash "CashAddr" and Ethereum address types are supported.

+As of version 0.3.3, segwit keys and addresses are supported for Bitcoin as ypub keys with p2sh style addresses and zpub keys with bech32 addresses.

 Derivation reports show privkey (wif encoded), xprv, xpub, and address.

 Input can be a xprv key, xpub key, or bip39 mnemonic string (eg 12 words) with